FILE_49 — Prime-Quadruplet Cycle-Alignment Axiom and Test Protocol (AI reference)

 6.2 Results: The Throne Swap

-The results confirm that 10× scaling does not uniformly inflate signals.
-The TRIO and Ezekiel completely swap positions across scales:
+The results indicate that 10× scaling does not uniformly inflate signals.
+The TRIO and Ezekiel swap positions across scales:

 Family1× Peak Z10× Peak ZΔDirection